skrapeit/skrape.it/README.md

 ## Quick Start
 ### Read the Docs
-You'll always find the latest documentation, release notes and examples at **[https://docs.skrape.it](https://docs.skrape.it)**.
+You'll always find the latest documentation, release notes and examples regarding official releases at **[https://docs.skrape.it](https://docs.skrape.it)**.
+The README file you are reading right now provides example related to the latest master.
+Just use it [if you won't wait](#using-bleeding-edge-features-before-official-release) for latest changes to be released.
-If you don't want to read that much or just want to get a rough overview on how to use **skrape{it}**, you can have a look at the [Documentation by Example](#documentation-by-example) section:
+If you don't want to read that much or just want to get a rough overview on how to use **skrape{it}**, you can have a look at the [Documentation by Example](#documentation-by-example) section.

 ### Installation
 All our official/stable releases will be published to [mavens central repository](https://search.maven.org/search?q=g:it.skrape%20AND%20a:skrapeit-core&core=gav).